qianyilun/manager-assistance/README.md

 All confidential information has been removed.

 Also, this is not an SAP paid product but a project that I tried to solve some redundancy issues in my working procedure.
-Please send me an email (qianyilun@gmail.com) if it is related to copyright or any other issues.
-I will delete this project immediately.
+Please send me an email (qianyilun@gmail.com) if you are interested in.

 Author: @qianyilun